Rai1998muskan/Rai1998muskan/README.md

 - 👋 Hi, I’m Muskan Rai
 - 👀 I’m interested in web dev
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and React
-- 💞️ I’m looking to collaborate on angular and react
+- 💞️ I’m looking to collaborate on Angular and React
 - 📫 How to reach me muskan.rai1998@gmail.com

 <!---